 Risk Mitigation Strategy:

-All production sites who have subsidiaries, suppliers, and sub-tier suppliers in Brazil should review their suppliers’ Business Continuity Plans for information for information on their backup power capabilities.
-Keep in mind that while a business may have back-up power, other parts of the supply chain may not have back up power, such as third-party logistic hubs.
+All production sites that have subsidiaries, suppliers, and sub-tier suppliers in Brazil should review their suppliers’ Business Continuity Plans for information on their backup power capabilities.
+Keep in mind that while a business may have back-up power, other parts of the supply chain may not have backup power, such as third-party logistic hubs.

 Raw Material Impact: BioPharma

-But sugar on the other hand, is a tropical crop.
+But sugar, on the other hand, is a tropical crop.
 The top producer of sugar globally is Brazil with India in second.
 Both countries are usually impacted negatively by an El Niño with lower sugarcane harvests.
 Right now, sugar prices are kept in check dues to excess sugar inventories (Hecht, 2015).
-However, the sugar harvests in Brazil are expected to be 9-10% lower than prior year (Lewis, 2014) and creates a price risk for BioPharm customers.
+However, the sugar harvests in Brazil are expected to be 9-10% lower than the prior-year (Lewis, 2014) and creates a price risk for BioPharm customers.